extrospective/mmm-toy-data/README.md

 # MMM Toy Data

-Toy data set generator.
-Used to test VAR and Robyn technologies.
+## For Robyn

+### Data Sets

+Run a script in Jupyter notebook to create output data sets.

+* MMMToyDataSetOnePaidVar.ipynb: creates a data set with one paid variable
+* MMMToyDataSetTwoPaidVar.ipynb: creates a data set with two paid variables

+### Execution

+* robyn_toy_script.R: script to execute using a toy data set

+## For VAR

-* PoisonToy was created for VAR in order to determine how it would measure the impact of poison
+* PoisonToy.ipynb was created for VAR in order to determine how it would measure the impact of poison
-* A similar data set will be created for Robyn

-These efforts are described on measurement team Confluence pages.